 - Pre-Assessment Moderation: This is carried out during the development phase of new assessment material to ensure that all assessment tasks and assessor guidance align with the unit/skill standard's intended learning outcomes.
-This must be done before the assessment material can be used by learners and assessors.
-Assessors need to check that the assessment material they are using has been pre-assessment moderated. - Post-Assessment Moderation: This is a systematic process of reviewing assessment samples from assessors to ensure fairness, validity, and consistency in their decisions.
+This must be done before the assessment material can be used by trainees and assessors.
+Assessors need to check that the assessment material they are using has been pre-assessment moderated.
+Assessors must use the approved Connexis assessments. - Post-Assessment Moderation: This is a systematic process of reviewing assessment samples from assessors to ensure fairness, validity, and consistency in their decisions.